-Does Eating Spicy Food During Breastfeeding Has A Negative Effect On The Baby?
+Is Eating Spicy Food During Breastfeeding Has A Negative Impact on The Baby?

 Here are a few possibilities.

-- Baby can develop allergy to certain spices: Very rarely, babies develop an allergic reaction to some spices.
+- Baby Can Develop Allergy to Certain Spices: Very rarely, babies develop an allergic reaction to some spices.
 Therefore, if you find some signs of allergies, like skin rashes, after eating a particular spice stop having it for a few days and try it out again.
-If again the baby shows allergic reaction, avoid the spice fully until you breastfeed your baby.
+If again the baby shows an allergic reaction, avoid the spice fully until you breastfeed your baby.

-- Increase the appetite of baby: It is found that if the mother eats a certain food (especially garlic) baby likes the flavor of the breast milk and their appetite is increased and they tend to feed longer.
-This has both positive and negative effect.
+- Increase the Appetite of Baby: It is found that if the mother eats a certain food (especially garlic) baby likes the flavor of the breast milk and their appetite is increased and they tend to feed longer.
+This has both a positive and negative effect.
 The baby can turn fuzzy if he or she does not get enough milk to ease their appetite

 How Can We Understand Spicy Food Is Affecting The Baby?